 A few people in my circle have asked why I haven’t written about how to install Gcam app on your Android phone, etc, etc. Knowing that I am a lover of great smartphone cameras, it probably has them bewildered, even if only mildly.
-Here is why I do not think that installing the Google Camera appbrings any practical benefits to you.
+Here is why I do not think that installing the Google Camera app brings any practical benefits to you any more.

 What is Gcam?
 Google Camera is a camera application developed by Google for Android.
 It is popularly abbreviated to Gcam.
 It is the default camera app on Googel Pixel smartphones, which have had a good run in the photography department in the last few years.
 Naturally, Android smartphone owners looking for better photo capture on their phones turned to installing extracted and tweaked versions of the Gcam app.

 My first experience with Gcam was with the Samsung Galaxy S9 Plus.
 I installed the latest compatible version for the phone with excitement.
 The S9 Plus is in itself a good camera phone – one of the best in its time.
 Surely, using Gcam on it would produce better pictures; right?